scandum/wolfsort/README.md

 This document describes a stable adaptive hybrid bucket / quick / merge / drop sort named wolfsort.
-The bucket sort, forming the core of wolfsort, is not a comparison sort, so wolfsort can be considered as a member of the radix-sort family.
+The bucket sort, forming the core of wolfsort, is not a comparison sort, so wolfsort can be considered a member of the radix-sort family.
 Quicksort and mergesort are well known.
 Dropsort gained popularity after it was reinvented as Stalin sort.
 A [benchmark](https://github.com/scandum/wolfsort#benchmark-for-wolfsort-v1154-dripsort) is available at the bottom.

 Why a hybrid?